sjanhunen/dokimazo/papers/one-question.rst

 I think the Pharisee was anticipating a simple "yes" or "no" answer to this question.
 Christ answered neither.

 Christ proposes two "renderings" in His answer.
 The reality is that they really weren't doing either.
-I don't think He was talking about the coin when He said to render to God the things that are God's.
-It's more about the heart intent.
+Rendering to God the things that are Gods isn't primarily about coins.
+I believe Christ was talking about the intent of the heart.

 The Pharisee was religiously tithing ten percent of everything he owned.
 But was he actually giving anything to God?

 The Sadducee
 ------------

 Next up was the question from the Sadducee.

-The Sadducee's question was a debate about doctrine.
+This question centered around the doctrine of resurrection.

 The Scribe
 ----------